Criticism of Walmart: Allegations of wrongful termination

 On January 13, 2011, four employees at a Walmart in Layton, Utah were confronted by a shoplifter who pulled out a handgun and took one of the employees hostage in an attempt to leave a small, closed office.
 The other three employees disarmed and subdued the shoplifter, and all four held onto the man until police arrived.
 A week later, the four employees were fired for violating a company policy requiring employees to "disengage" and "withdraw" from any situation involving a weapon.
 The four fired employees, together with two other Walmart employees who had been fired after subduing violent customers, sued Walmart in the United States federal court in June 2011.
 After the Utah Supreme Court ruled (in response to a request from a federal judge) that Utah law prohibited the firing of workers for defending themselves from injury or death, Walmart and the workers settled the case on undisclosed terms.

 On July 9, 2013, an employee at a Walmart in Kemptville, Ontario, confronted a customer who had left his dog locked in his truck with the windows rolled up.
 She called the police when the customer refused to solve the problem.
 She was fired later the same day, reportedly on the grounds of "being rude to a customer", after rejecting instructions from her manager that such incidents should be reported to the store management rather than directly to the police.

 The National Labor Relations Board (NLRB) has long had the goal of protecting workers, whether unionized or not, who engage in concerted activity by speaking with each other regarding conditions, wages, and/or benefits.
 The NLRB has recently stated that this also applies to social media.
 The key point is whether or not the intent appears to be to communicate with fellow employees.
 And Walmart's official policy is viewed as acceptable and not overly restrictive in this regard, revised in part after consultations with the NLRB.
 However, in practice, Walmart may not always follow such a policy.
 For example, a September 2013 article in The Atlantic Wire, reports the case of a 17-year veteran of Walmart's Paramount, California location who started at $5.50 an hour as an overnight stocker and became a manager in housewares.
 "For 14 years I was a model associate", he states.
 In 2012, he became increasingly involved with OUR Walmart and was fired in May 2013.
 He reports that after he began speaking about labor conditions "they started silencing me, by holding me to standards that they weren't holding other associates to.
 We were so understaffed, and the workload placed on me [was] unsurmountable."

-In 2017 Walmart released a wig to their website that was described with a racial slur as the wigs shade of brown on the website.
-This sparked lots of criticism and controversy on twitter for being racist.
-Walmart made the item unavailable shortly after the controversy started.